-It’s not unusual to find the idea of teaching daunting – even if you're completely set on the idea.
+It’s not unusual to find the idea of teaching daunting, even if you're completely set on the idea.
 Despite the fact that it’s a tough gig with an even tougher crowd, the benefits will outweigh the disadvantages for many who make the leap.

 For starters, there aren't many jobs where you get to feel like you're really making a positive impact on other people’s lives and where no two working days are the same.

 If you want to teach in schools in England you’ll need to have Qualified Teacher Status (QTS).
 A range of undergraduate teacher training courses is available to get you to QTS.
-Or, if you already have a degree you can do a postgraduate teacher training course.

 The education system in Scotland is different, however, which means the qualifications you’ll need to teach north of the border are different.
 Read more about training to teach in Scotland.